awojdyla/mip/README.md

 # MIP - Matlab Image Processing

 ## About
 MIP is a Matlab class provided for basic image processing and a few optical calculations based on Fourier optics.
+It is primarily meant to deal with black and white data (not color) and complex data (electric field.)

 It does not require any Matlab toolbox to run (most importantly, a few function equivalent to those in [Image Procesing Toolbox](https://www.mathworks.com/products/image.html) are implemented; it comes handy in cases where your are porting some of your code to a computer that does not have this toolbox and need some basic functions, but it is by no means intended to replace the toolbox itself.)